koepnick/nobody_wants_your_newsletter/README.md

 This is something that I'll be updating as my righteous indignation increases.
 Basically I'll be adding features as I get annoyed by the browsing experience.

 Though not *technically* a newsletter popup, I despise the recent login nags from Google.
-The nags which, in order to disable, requires you to be **logged in**!
+The nags which, in order to disable, require you to be **logged in**!
 So I'm nuking that as well.

 # Usage